UltraMessaging/mcs_demo/README.md

 # INTRODUCTION

+This repository has a script and configuration files to demonstrate UM's automatic monitoring capability using the Monitoring Collector Service (MCS).
+The script is designed to provide all the types of monitoring data from UM services (Store, DRO, SRS) and user applications.

+For more monitoring-related examples, see:
+* https://github.com/UltraMessaging/mon_demo - concentrates on interpreting monitoring data
+* https://github.com/UltraMessaging/mcs_json_print - user plugin to access the monitoring data in JSON instead of MCS's database.

 Informatica recommends that Ultra Messaging users enable the automatic monitoring feature in their UM-based applications and most UM daemons (Store, DRO, etc.).

-This repository has a script and configuration files to demonstrate UM's automatic monitoring capability using the Monitoring Collector Service (MCS).
-The script is designed to provide all the types of monitoring data from UM services and pub/sub applications.

 This repository also contains two enhancements to existing UM exmaple applications: